 Every child this age should have their own laundry basket, hamper, bag, etc… in their room.

-Of course, if there is something they need washed sooner, they can certainly bring it to washing machine so you know it needs to be done.
+Of course, if there is something they need to be washed sooner, they can certainly bring it to the washing machine so you know it needs to be done.

 This happens all of the time with my kids’ soccer jerseys.